ASandHamwich/dsa3101-2310-19-data-science/README.md

 The module page provides information on the selected module.
 In the module page, you will find:
 1. Module description:  the module description was taken from the respective universities official module websites
 2. Key concepts bar: key concepts identified in the module description are placed in the key concepts bar for prospecctive students to easily see the key concepts they will learn in this module without having to read the description for more detail.
 Hovering on each key concept brings up a short explanation of the concept for students who are not familiar with the technical terms
-3. Module recommendation sidebar: the sidebar contains similar modules to the currently selected module.
+3. Related modules sidebar: the sidebar contains similar modules to the currently selected module.
 The top 5 most similar modules from other universities are selected based on the similarity of their key concepts to allow proespective students to explore and compare similar modules.
 If you click on a module in the sidebar, it brings you to the module comparison page with the currently selected module and the similar module.
 4. Reviews: for past students of the module to leave reviews with the aim of building up a database of reviews for all data science programs in Singapore since module reviews for NTU and SMU are not available to the public.
 ----
 ### Module Comparison page